Masculine Wounding

 Such a person is ‘wound-identified.’
 Philoctetes’ war, for instance, is less with the Trojans or his Greek comrades than with his own progressive versus regressive impulses.

-Hollis introduces the clinical concept of 'wound-identification' through the Philoctetes myth, diagnosing a masculine pathology in which the wound becomes the ego's entire self-definition rather than a threshold to growth.
+Hollis introduces the clinical concept of ‘wound-identification’ through the Philoctetes myth, showing how masculine wounding can become the organizing principle of a man’s entire psychic economy, producing stagnation rather than growth.

 Hollis, James, Under Saturns Shadow: The Wounding and Healing of Men, 1994supporting